 - 1. Notifying LEA/schools of eligibility, - 2.
 Notifying LEA/schools of responsibilities, - 3.
-Supporting LEA/schools in the connection with IL-EMPOWER providers, 131 - 4.
-Utilizing ISBE IL-EMPOWER Network (ISBE staff132 and IL-EMPOWER Provider Partners) in supporting LEA/schools in strong improvement plan development as well as connecting districts with each other in order to provide assistance and guidance.
+Supporting LEA/schools in the connection with IL-EMPOWER providers, 136 - 4.
+Utilizing ISBE IL-EMPOWER Network (ISBE staff137 and IL-EMPOWER learning partners) in supporting LEA/schools in strong improvement plan development as well as connecting districts with each other in order to provide assistance and guidance.